luxonis/tools/README.md

 # Tools

-This application is used for exporting Yolo V5, V6 and V7 object detection models for OAKs.
+This application is used for exporting Yolo V5, V6 V7, V8, YoloP object detection models for OAKs.

 ## Running the app locally
 To run the application locally you need to do these folllowing steps.